dogukannulu/send_data_to_aws_services/csv_to_s3/README.md

 sudo curl -O https://raw.githubusercontent.com/dogukannulu/send_data_to_aws_services/main/csv_to_s3/setup.sh
 ```

 2. The shell script runs the Python script with predefined command line arguments.
-You can modify lines 51-54 in `setup.sh` according to your use case.
-To modify or execute the shell script we should run the following command.
+You can modify lines 51-54 in `setup.sh` according to your use case with `sudo vi setup.sh`.
+To execute the shell script we should run the following command.
 ```
-sudo chmod u+rwx setup.sh
+sudo chmod +x setup.sh
 ```

 3. After modifications (if necessary), we can create the working directory `/project` and execute the shell script.